matthewcline/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Kalyan's idea: attach a voice component where the device calls out to Abby (my dog) when it's time for certain actions (such as lunch time, dinner time, etc.)

+My idea: Overlay text at the bottom of each image to display what is actually happening in each image.

 # Prep for Part 2